Skip to content

 The reason this works is because when SST deploys the above app, it’ll convert it into a set of commands.
 These then call AWS with your credentials to create the underlying resources.
 So the above components get transformed into a list of low level resources in AWS.

-SST will create, track, and remove all the low level resources created by your app.
+SST will create, track, and remove all the low level resources defined in your app.

 Exceptions

 There are some exceptions to this.
-You might have resources that are not created by your SST config.
-These could include resources that were:
+You might have resources that are not defined in your SST config.
+These could include the following resources:

 1. Previously created

-You might’ve created some resources by hand in the past that you would like to use in your new SST app.
-You can import these resources into your app and moving forward, SST can mange them for you.
+You might’ve previously created some resources by hand that you would like to use in your new SST app.
+You can import these resources into your app.
+Moving forward, SST will manage them for you.
 Learn more about importing resources.

 2. Externally managed